 For first-time home buyers, the mortgage process can be intimidating.
 Therefore, one of the key steps to make the journey as stress-free as possible is to choose the ideal mortgage institution.
 It’s likely that the homeowner will be paying their mortgage for at least 20 to 30 years; therefore, it’s important to shop around to find the financial institution to meet your needs.

-Petal James, head of mortgage sales at JN Bank, said finding a mortgage lender involves more than simply looking for a good interest rate.
+Petal James, head of mobile banking at JN Bank, said finding a mortgage lender involves more than simply looking for a good interest rate.
 She advises home buyers to consult with the best mortgage institutions, staffed by professionals, who will guide them through the process in a proficient manner, from beginning to end.

 “You need to ensure that the mortgage provider you choose is looking out for your best interest, and they will make the process easier, not more stressful,” Miss James said.

 She also noted that the best mortgage lenders are those who take personal responsibility for your loan.